SheffieldKevin/swiftsvg2/README.markdown

 This is a fork of [Schwa's SwiftSVG project](https://github.com/schwa/SwiftSVG) and has been significantly extended to include a lot more of the SVG specification.
 This project  relies heavily on Schwa's work.

-The various SVG shapes this project adds are:
+The various SVG shapes this project adds over Schwa's original are:

 *  SVGLine
 *  SVGPolyLine